 At Eaton Primary School we follow the National Curriculum 2014.
 Our school bases its cross curriculum planning on this framework.
 In addition the school offers Spanish to all children.

 Eaton Primary School’s curriculum is a living, values based, 3D curriculum.
-Our overall two year rolling plan ensures strong coverage across the school, but we constantly evaluate and change our curriculum so that it meets the needs of the children, provides meaningful links between subjects and enables us to take advantage of opportunities for the pupils as they arise.
+Our whole school long term plan ensures strong coverage across the school, but we constantly evaluate and change our curriculum so that it meets the needs of the children, provides meaningful links between subjects and enables us to take advantage of opportunities for the pupils as they arise.

 We use the national curriculum subjects as the vehicle to inspire the values, knowledge and skills that we wish to see in our pupils.
 Meaningful and well considered links are made between subjects, and we ensure that we do this wherever possible, but only when beneficial.
 Links should be relevant and purposeful, and develop deep learning, rather than being surface level and superficial.
 The school regularly works collaboratively with external partners to manoeuvre our curriculum to best effect, ensuring our units of work link to the quality texts through which we teach writing, as well as making the best use of digital resources and opportunities for visits and special events.